taskforcesh/bullmq/README.md

   </p>
 </div>

+# NEW!
+Tutorials

+You can find tutorials and news in this blog: https://blog.taskforce.sh/

 # Poll

 Which other languages would you like to see BullMQ ported to, Python, PHP, Java or C#?